The Splatters: Gameplay

-The game has three modes; "Become a Talent", "Combo Nation", and "Master Shots".
+The game has three modes: Become a Talent, Combo Nation, and Master Shots.
 Become a Talent includes tutorials and twelve regular levels, and introduces players to the gameplay and stunts.
 Completing it unlocks the Combo Nation mode, which has 21 levels, and the Master Shots mode, which has 32.
 Combo Nation tasks players with stringing together long combinations, detonating bombs by launching globs and destroying bombs in rapid succession.
 Master Shots gives the player only one glob and specific maneuvers that must be done.
 After each level, players are graded on their performance and given up to three stars.

-Reviews
+Reception

 The Splatters received positive to mixed reviews upon release, and has a Metacritic score of 72.
 Several reviewers compared the game to Angry Birds.
 Kyle Hilliard of Game Informer called the mechanics a "cross between Angry Birds and Peggle in all the right ways", while Jason Venter of GameSpot labeled The Splatters as "derivative".
 Venter praised the ability for players to upload scores and game play videos as a "nice touch that adds a strong competitive element to a single-player game".
 Kevin Schaller of Game Revolution praised the accuracy of the game's controls, as well as the game's visuals, which he described as "somewhere between traditional animation and claymation in appearance".
 Several reviewers, however, had complaints about the game's consistency.
 Ventner of GameSpot complained that trying the same thing three times would often yield three different results, while Kyle Hilliard of Game Informer lamented how much of a factor luck played in the game.
 Lorenzo Veloria of GamesRadar felt that the game was too repetitive, and that the Combo Nation felt "less like a puzzle and more like an exercise in trial and error", coming to the conclusion that the game was better suited for phones than the console.